jamesrayman/Ero/docs/euclid.md

 # this is a comment
 ```

-A block statement is a list of statements enclosed by braces (`{` and `}`) on either end.
+A block statement is a list of statements enclosed by braces (`{` and `}`).
 Block statements are used in control flow.
 If a block statement is encountered outside of a control flow statement, every individual statement within the block is run in order as if the braces were never there.

 Possibly the most frequent statement in Euclid is an assignment.
 The assignment operator is discussed in detail later.
 Below are some examples of assignment statements: